11 Tulip Fields Near Chicago: Flower Fields with Beautiful Blooms

 If after you visit the tulip fields you are in search of more picture-perfect blooms, we have the goods for you!
 Check out what’s ahead:

-- Nettle Creek in Morris, IL is a lovely lavender farm also blooming in July.
+• Nettle Creek in Morris, IL is a lovely lavender farm that blooms in mid June.
+Check their website for up to date information.

-- And, you can also check our 10 Sunflower Fields near Chicago to visit in August and September!
+• In the summer, check our 19 Sunflower Fields near Chicago to visit in August and September!

 How long do tulips bloom?